This Practice Direction must be read in conjunction with the following Practice Directions:

 Reply to a Defence [r.45]

-3.25.
-A claimant or any additional party who wishes to defend all or part of any counterclaim must file and serve a defence within 28 days after service of the counterclaim and must set out, in short numbered paragraphs corresponding to the relevant paragraph of the counterclaim, that party's answer to the particulars of the counterclaim and the propositions of law advanced by the defendant.
+3.19.
+A party who wishes to defend all or part of any counterclaim must file a defence within 7 days after service of the counterclaim and must set out, that party’s answer to the particulars of the counterclaim.

 Order for specific disclosure [r.86]

-3.27.
-Any application made to the Court for disclosure by a person who is not a party to the proceedings must be made by filing and serving an application notice which must be supported by evidence.
+3.33.
+Any application made to the Court for disclosure by a person who is not a party to the proceedings must be made in accordance with paragraphs 2.93 - 2.98 of Practice Direction 2.

 Allocation of hearing date